10 Things I Do To Sleep Better

 I’ve always spent time outdoors when possible, but this was the first time in my adult life when I developed the habit of going for a 30 minute walk every single morning.
 And I still do it to this day.

 The effect of daylight isn’t unique to me.
 Exposure to daylight is one of the key factors that influence the human circadian rhythm.
-And research studies, such as in 2019 and in 2022, have found that people who spend adequate time in daylight have improved sleep.
+And research studies, such as those in 2019 and in 2022, have found that people who spend adequate time in daylight have improved sleep.

 4. Less lazy Sundays